-Today the challenges facing food, land, and water systems are numerous and complex: over 700 million people live in absolute poverty; at least 2 billion people are hungry, micronutrient-deficient, or overweight or obese; gender gaps persist; natural resources are under stress; and climate change compounds these challenges.
+Today the challenges facing food, land, and water systems are numerous and complex: more than 700 million people live in absolute poverty, with millions more young people seeking jobs every year; at least 2 billion people are hungry, micronutrient-deficient, or overweight or obese; gender gaps persist; natural resources are under stress; and climate change compounds these challenges.

-In addressing these challenges, trade-offs are unavoidable, and the choices facing national governments and their development partners have become increasingly complicated.
-Decision-makers at global and national levels have expressed their need for better evidence that can help them choose actions that minimize trade-offs and advance progress towards collective goals.
-The difficult questions they must answer demonstrate the need for cross-cutting capacity to understand system-level interactions and outcomes.
+In addressing these interlinked challenges, the choices facing national governments and their development partners have become increasingly complicated — synergies are possible, but trade-offs are often unavoidable.
+Decision-makers need better evidence to help them choose actions that minimize trade-offs and advance progress towards collective goals.
+Cross-cutting capacity is needed to understand system-level interactions and outcomes.

 This will be achieved through:

 - Identification of megatrends affecting food, land and water systems at global and regional scales, including changes in population, income, technology, urbanization, inequality, migration, diets, land and water use and climate (including extreme events), along with their impacts on nutrition, poverty, inclusion, greenhouse gas emissions and the environment.